cis3296f22/03-lemonadestand/README.md

 ![image](https://user-images.githubusercontent.com/78782966/200008462-f94bdb31-a914-4cc0-9cb9-4bd15c820255.png)
 # How to run
+- Make sure to have java jdk installed to run
 - Download the latest Lemonade Stand .jar file from the Release section on the right on GitHub.
 - Find .jar file in explorer, double-click to run.
 - This should open up the main menu in a new window.